Max-planck-Jr/ICS_Water_testbed_cyber/Mitigations_scenarios/Wireguard/README.md

-# Securing SCADA Communications with WireGuard in DockerSecuring SCADA Communications with WireGuard in Docker
+# Securing SCADA Communications with WireGuard in Docker Securing SCADA Communications with WireGuard in Docker

 This section demonstrates how to securely tunnel communication between a PLC and ScadaBR using WireGuard inside a Docker container, effectively securing industrial communication paths in a SCADA environment.